GSL006/StockGEN/README.md

-﻿# StockGEN: Smarter Stock Forecasting with Sentiment Analysis 📈
+﻿# StockGEN: Smarter Stock Forecasting 📈

 StockGEN is a stock prediction application that utilizes historical stock prices, sentiment analysis, and volatility metrics to forecast stock trends and provide investment recommendations.